Generation Alpha Omega

 Over the last couple of years we have identified that there are more generations at work than ever before.
 Better health and life expectancy all over the world is improving.
 The population of the world has grown significantly from the 1950s to today.
 What happens now is going to have a dramatic effect on the workplace towards 2050.
 How will different generations be encouraged and facilitated in working together?

-We use the diagram below to help leaders understand where we are today, it shows the enormity of the cultures at work together in 2020.
+We use a process to help leaders understand where we are today, it shows the enormity of the cultures at work together in 2020.
 But time is ever moving on.
 Everyone understands Gen Y, X and Z but these highlight differences creating divisions.
 We need unity, togetherness, boundaries not barriers.
 Business leaders will steal a greater advantage if they embrace all generations, a beginning to end Alpha Omega thinking.

 Pyramid to house effect